OS-Development/VW.Zen/README.txt

 and is commited to protecting the privacy and individual property rights of SL Residents.

-The Zen Viewer fully adheres to the Second Life® Terms of Service and Third Party Viewer Policy.
+The Zen Viewer fully adheres to the Second Life Terms of Service and Third Party Viewer Policy.
 No information, personal or public, is collected or stored while using the Zen Viewer.